usnistgov/oscal-tools/xslt/generate/readme.md

 Produces an OSCAL catalog (template) document, with new UUIDs.
 YMMV on performance.

-> $ xslt3 -xsl:generate-oscal.xsl -it:make-plan-of-action-and-milestones include=all
+> $ xslt3 -xsl:generate-oscal.xsl -it:*component-definition* include=all

-As above, delivers the same result, except optional elements and attributes are included.
+As above, delivers the same result (time time a `component-definition` not a `catalog`), except optional elements and attributes are included.

 > $ xslt3 -xsl:generate-oscal-blank.xsl -it:*make-profile*

 Produces a (blank) OSCAL profile (template), except that UUID fields have a 'dummy' value.

-> $ xslt3 -xsl:generate-oscal-blank.sef -it:make-plan-of-action-and-milestones
+> $ xslt3 -xsl:generate-oscal-blank.sef -it:*assessment-plan*

-The same with the compiled SEF version (faster).
+The same -- this time an `assessment-plan` -- with the compiled SEF version (faster).

 ### In an IDE or from an application